MiningHQ/bootcamp/bootcamp_en/coins-vs-tokens.md

 **Price**

-The current price of a single unit of a currency, usually price in Bitcoin (0.00000001 BTC is the smallest unit in Bitcoin)
+The current price of a single unit of a currency, usually priced in Bitcoin

+**Satoshis or sats*

+The smallest unit of Bitcoin, 1 satoshi equals 0.00000001 Bitcoin.

 **Market cap**